Statistical Inference on Latent Space Models for Network Data: Generalization towards Dependent-Edge and Sparse Settings

 \begin{remark} In the sparse network setting, the consistency rates of maximum likelihood estimators are related to the rate at which $w_n$ approaches $0$.
 Similar results have been reported in the literature on sparse low-rank matrix completion \citep{cape2019signal} with a signal-plus-noise linear structure.
 However, our analysis adopts different techniques that are general and compatible with the dependent edge setting and non-linear model setups. \end{remark}

-Before presenting the results on statistical inference under the sparse edge setting, note that the consistent estimators of covariance matrices are similar but not the same as those presented in Equation \eqref{eq:variance_estimators}.
+Before presenting the results on statistical inference under the sparse edge setting, note that the consistent estimators of covariance matrices are similar but not the same as those presented in Equations \eqref{eq:variance_estimators} and \eqref{eq:variance-estimator2}.
 Given $m$ node indices $\mathcal{I} = (i_1, i_2, ..., i_m)$, the following consistent estimators are scaled with the sparsity parameter $w_n$:

-\begin{theorem}[Joint Asymptotic Distribution] Given $m$ node indices $\mathcal{I} = (i_1, i_2, ..., i_m)$, denote $\phi_{\mathcal{I}} = (\phi_{i_1}^T, \phi_{i_2}^T,...,\phi_{i_m}^T)^T$.
+\begin{theorem}[Joint Asymptotic Distribution] Given $m$ node indices $\mathcal{I} = (i_1, i_2, ..., i_m)$, denote $\phi_{\mathcal{I}} = (\phi_{i_1}^{\top}, \phi_{i_2}^{\top},...,\phi_{i_m}^{\top})^{\top}$.
 Under Assumptions I*-VIII*, we have

 where $\widehat{\text{Var}(\hat \phi_\mathcal{I})} = \hat\Sigma_\mathcal{I}^{-1}\hat\Omega_\mathcal{I}\hat\Sigma_\mathcal{I}^{-1}$ and $\hat \Sigma_\mathcal{I}$ together with $\hat \Omega_\mathcal{I}$ are defined in \eqref{eq:variance_estimators_sparse}. \end{theorem}